Spring Rain (Bebu Silvetti song)

 "Lluvia de primavera", released in America as "Spring Rain", is an instrumental composition by Bebu Silvetti.

 Chart performance

-Released in 1975 the single did not receive airplay and chart in the USA until January 1977 when, driven by popularity in discos, it peaked at #39 in the Bllboard Hot 100 chart the week of March 19, 1977, joining the list of 1970s one-hit wonders in the United States.
+Two years after its release in 1975, the single spent fifteen weeks on the US Billboard Hot 100, debuting at number 96 the week of January 22, 1977 and peaking at number 39 the week of March 19, 1977.
+It eventually joined the list of 1970s one-hit wonders in the United States.
 In the US, on the National Disco Action Top 40 chart, "Spring Rain" went to #4.
 "Spring Rain" was also a hit on the Easy Listening chart, peaking at #13.

 The single charted in South Africa in June 1977 at #4.
 The album version is longer than the original 1975 single version, which covered only the Hispavox A-side, with "Travel Check" on the B-side.
 In March 1977 Polydor Germany issued the album version split over 2 x 7" sides for discotheque use as "Spring Rain Part I / Part II".